Selsdon: Geography

+Selsdon sits at an elevation of 150m above sea level.
+Nearby Sanderstead Plantation (between Selsdon and Sanderstead) has a height of 175m above sea level.
 The main shopping area of Selsdon is concentrated on Addington Road east of the junction with Farley Road/Old Farleigh Road.
 It contains a variety of shops, banks, cafes, the local Baptist Church and two pubs (the Sir Julian Huxley and a micro-pub).

 In January 2007 the prominent Selsdon Clock, in rustic style with a brushwood motif round its face by Jon Mills, was installed on the Selsdon Triangle, on the plinth of a former public lavatory, in front of the library and Sainsbury's supermarket.

 Selsdon Hall is based underneath Sainsbury's supermarket and the library.
 It is designed to be a hub for the local community.
 It comprises a hall that can be hired privately and a coffee shop, which is open to all members of the public.

-The area is currently undergoing a gentle renovation with the well known disused garage being converted into retail and residential units.

 Transport

 Rail and tram

-Selsdon was formerly served by Selsdon railway station although the station was actually located 2 miles from the town centre and was closed in 1983.
+Selsdon was formerly served by Selsdon railway station.
+This station was actually two miles from Selsdon; it was closed in 1983.